“Can Recruiting Be More Stressful Than Being Shot At?”

 Most people don’t think of themselves as biased, but research has shown that bias results in applicants with Caucasian-sounding names receiving 50% more calls for interviews than their job-seeking peers with African-American Names, even when the resumes submitted were identical.
 While there is certainly a difference between blatant discrimination and the unconscious draw to people who remind us of ourselves or resemble current employees, the impact on diversity, retention, and innovation is real.

 Diversity offers a broad range of benefits to companies.
 Ethnically diverse companies are 35% more likely to have a financial performance above the industry mean, are 1.7 times more innovative, and enjoy 2.3 times higher cash flow per employee, to name a few.
-Eliminating unconscious bias is the first step to increasing diversity in the talent pipeline and candidate pools.
+Eliminating unconscious bias is the first step to increasing diversity in the talent pipeline and candidate pools and increasing OFCCP compliance.

 The Solution: Accept that Unconscious Affinity Bias exists, and Outsmart It